browserengineering/book/book/chrome.md

 ====================

 The core of the web is the link, so the most important part of the browser interface is clicking on links.
-Before we can quite get to _clicking_ on links, we first need to answer a more fundamental
+But before we can quite get to _clicking_ on links, we first need to answer a more fundamental
 question: where on the screen _are_ the links?

-But even though paragraphs and headings have their sizes and positions recorded in the layout tree, formatted text (like links) does not.
+Though paragraphs and headings have their sizes and positions recorded in the layout tree, formatted text (like links) does not.
 We need to fix that.

 The big idea is to introduce two new types of layout objects:
-`LineLayout`s represent a line of text, and `TextLayout`s represent individual words in those lines.
-We'll have `InlineLayout` create these objects.

-These new classes can be surprising in practice because they make the layout tree look different from the HTML tree.
-Before starting code surgery, let's go through a simple example:
+`LineLayout`and `TextLayout`. `InlineLayout` will now have `LineLayout` children for each line of text, which themselves will contain a `TextLayout` for each word in that line.
+These new classes can make the layout tree look different from the HTML tree.
+So to avoid surprises, let's look at a simple example:

 ```
 <html>